taylornoj/keySequenceDetection/README.md

 Day 12 from the [JavaScript 30 challenge](https://github.com/wesbos/JavaScript30) is quick and fun.
 The code itself is quite simplistic but you can get really creative with your approach, which I love!

-The idea of the website is simple - enter the Konami code to unlock a suprise.
+The idea of the website is simple - enter the Konami code to unlock a surprise.
 In this case, the suprise is sparkly unicorns and rainbows.
 Very 90's Lisa Frank.

 ![gif of app](https://github.com/taylornoj/keySequenceDetection/blob/master/docs/ezgif.com-gif-maker%20(8).gif?raw=true)